home-assistant/developers.home-assistant/docs/external_api_websocket.md

 ---
 layout: page
 title: "WebSocket API"
-description: "Home Assistant WebSocket API documentation"
-date: 2016-11-26 13:27
-sidebar: true
-comments: false
-sharing: true
-footer: true
 ---

 Home Assistant contains a WebSocket API.
 This API can be used to stream information from a Home Assistant instance to any client that implements WebSocket.
 Implementations in different languages:

 - [JavaScript](https://github.com/home-assistant/home-assistant-js-websocket) - powers the frontend
 - [Python](https://raw.githubusercontent.com/home-assistant/home-assistant-dev-helper/master/ha-websocket-client.py) - CLI client using [`asyncws`](https://async-websockets.readthedocs.io/en/latest/)
 - [JavaScript/HTML](https://raw.githubusercontent.com/home-assistant/home-assistant-dev-helper/master/ha-websocket.html) - WebSocket connection in your browser

 Connect your websocket implementation to `ws://localhost:8123/api/websocket`.

 If you are not using the [`frontend`](/components/frontend/) in your setup then you need to add the [`websocket_api` component](/components/websocket_api/) to your `configuration.yaml` file to use the WebSocket API.

-## {% linkable_title Server states %}
+## Server states

 1. Client connects.
 1. Authentication phase starts.